-Teaching social emotional learning skills can come naturally to a Kindergarten teacher who has ample time and invitations to observe and assess these social skills throughout the day as a common core of their play-based learning program.
+Teaching social emotional learning skills can come naturally to a Kindergarten teacher who has ample periods and invitations to observe and assess these social skills throughout the day as a common core of their play-based learning program.
 But the constraints posed by smaller, more structured times together (e.g., individualized homeschool, small counseling groups or lunch bunch groups), can prove to be challenging.
 Here are some guidelines that will help you organize a program that is both age-appropriate and beneficial in supporting the whole-child.

 Debatably, students of all ages benefit to know the general structure of your time together.
 Why is this so important?
 Primarily to alleviate anxiety and establish trust through consistency.
 Consistency is the backbone of behavior management as well, so try to stick with the same opening and closing routines and use visual schedules or prompts to address everything in between before it happens- it will be worth the investment.

 Don't be afraid to extend the play continuum during your time together.
 The engagement, growth, wonder and authentic experiences that come from play will far outreach any worksheet or drawn out lesson will.
 So many concepts are just too developmentally abstract for this age group.
-Use concrete tools such as animated videos, coloring pages, puppets or other characters, invitations for dramatic play, SEL board games, etc. to make the content as accessible and as engaging as possible.
+Use concrete tools such as coloring pages, puppets or other characters, invitations for dramatic play, collaborative games, etc. to make the content as accessible and as engaging as possible.
 Don't forget to let their interests and experiences lead the lessons.

 Movement breaks are a crucial investment to support attention and focus.
 We need to practice what we preach when it comes to coping skills and give proactive opportunities to support self-regulation while giving them the voice to communicate when they need that extra support.